RStankov/Taskar/README.markdown

 Taskar
 =========

 Taskar is Todo project management app.
-Used as a diploma work for my bachelor degree at Technical University of Varna.
+Used as a diploma thesis for my bachelor degree at Technical University of Varna.
 And was successfully defended on 22 July 2010 :)

 ## Installation